-- Players: customers, suppliers, substitutors, complementors; change any, including yourself. - Added Values: what each player adds to the game (taking the player out would subtract their added value).
-Ways to raise yours, or lower theirs. - Rules: give structure to the game; in business no universal set of rules from law, custom, practicality, or contracts can revise exiting rules, or devise new ones

-- Players: customers, suppliers, substitutors, complementors; change any, including yourself. - Added Values: what each player adds to the game (taking the player out would subtract their added value).
-Ways to raise yours, or lower theirs. - Rules: give structure to the game; in business no universal set of rules from law custom, practicality, or contracts can revise exiting rules, or devise new ones
+- Players: customers, suppliers, rivals (substitutors), allies (complementors); Change any, including yourself. - Added Values: what each player adds to the game (taking the player out would subtract their added value).

+Ways to raise yours, or lower theirs.

+- Rules: give structure to the game; in business-

+no universal set of rules

+from law, custom, practicality, or contracts

+Can revise exiting rules, or devise new ones